auth0/docs/articles/hosted-pages/login/index.md

 ##### Callback URL

-Once authentication has been performed using universal login, your user will then be redirected to the default callback URL set in your [Application's settings page](${manage_url}/#/applications/${account.clientId}/settings).
+Once authentication has been performed using Universal Login, your user will then be redirected to the default callback URL set in your [Application's settings page](${manage_url}/#/applications/${account.clientId}/settings).
 You can also pass a specific `redirect_uri` option to `authorize`, and access it within the login page editor by referring to `config.callbackURL`.

 ::: note
 Make sure that you've added any redirect URLs you're using to the **Allowed Redirect URLs** field on the [Application's settings page](${manage_url}/#/applications/${account.clientId}/settings).